-Identification in the difference-in-differences research design assumes that outcomes for dual advisor issues and independently advised issues would have moved in parallel absent the regulatory intervention.
-As prima facie evidence in favor of the parallel trends assumption, I show that dual advised and independently advised issues have very similar trending outcomes during the great recession in 2008-09 and following years.
-Next, I show that the observed effects are not a function of changing composition of bonds and that the yield decrease is concentrated entirely in new money issues and issues by opaque school districts where asymmetric information is most prevalent.
-Extended analysis in Internet Appendix C details an alternative identification strategy using inverse probability weights, robustness to measurement decisions, and a placebo test highlighting no effect of regulation on unaffected advisors in investment banks.
+Identification in the difference-in-differences research design assumes that outcomes for dual advised and independently advised issues would have moved in parallel absent the regulatory intervention.
+As prima facie evidence in favor of the parallel trends assumption, I show that dual advised and independently advised issues have similarly trending outcomes during the great recession in 2008-09 and following years.
+Next, I show that the observed effects are not a function of changing composition of bonds and that the yield decrease is concentrated entirely in new money issues and issues by opaque school districts where asymmetric information is most likely prevalent and scope for adverse selection is largest.
+Extended analysis in Internet Appendix C details an alternative identification strategy using inverse probability weights, robustness to measurement and specification decisions including advisor-by-issuer fixed effects, and a placebo test highlighting no effect of regulation on unaffected advisors in firms with investment banks.5